moefh/eeprom_writer/README.md

 #### Read EEPROM contents to file

+    eeprom read FILE [ADDRESS [LENGTH]]

 Reads the contents of the EEPROM and writes the data to a file.
+Examples:

     ./eeprom read file.bin           # the whole EEPROM ./eeprom read file.bin 0 64      # the first 64 bytes